RustaceansKenya/driver-development-book/driver_book/src/misc/different_std_libs.md

+There are many C-libraries.
+- glibc
+- musl
+- uClibc
+- newlib
+- MinGW-w64

 ### Newlib
 Newlib is a lightweight and efficient C library primarily designed for embedded systems and other resource-constrained environments.
 It provides standard C library functionality, including input/output, string manipulation, memory management, and more, while prioritizing small size and minimal overhead.
-Although it aims to offer POSIX compatibility, Newlib may not implement the full range of POSIX functions found in larger libraries like glibc.
-Suitable for standalone usage or integration into embedded development toolchains, Newlib serves as a practical choice for projects where conserving resources is paramount and where comprehensive POSIX compliance is not a strict requirement.
+Although it aims to offer POSIX compatibility, Newlib does not implement the full range of POSIX functions found in larger libraries like glibc.
+Suitable for bare-metal environments, Newlib serves as a practical choice for projects where conserving resources is paramount and where comprehensive POSIX compliance is not a strict requirement.

 [newlib official homepage][newlib-official-homepage]